ccibeekeoc42/Market_Basket_Analysis/README.md

 In this repo, we will explore the applications of Market Basket Analysis in calculating the similarities between items in a grocery shopping dataset.
 Please enjot!

-# Basic_Logistic_Regression

-This repo explores the basics of Logistic Regression algorithm from scratch.
-Enjoy!

 ### Software, Tools, and prerequisits

 1. Access to Google Colab or some Jupyter Notebook.